rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \end{figure}

 As illustrated in figure \ref{gatewaycount}, the number of gateways seems to have an effect on the per gateway transactions per second.
-However the number of blocks validated around 16 for each gateway count, we believe this to be the effect of the shared resources between the nodes.
+However, the number of blocks validated around 16 for each gateway count, we believe this to be the effect of the shared resources between the nodes.
 When we then look at the total transactions per second of the network, we do see an increase in total